Dataframe#

 A list of approximate percentile values if

-is a single column name, or a matrix with the dimensions(len(col) * len(percentile)
+colis a single column name, or a matrix with the dimensions(len(col) * len(percentile)containing the approximate percentile values ifcolis a list of column names.

 Examples